Oryzias mekongensis – Mekong Ricefish

 Usually, they spawn early in the morning.
 The male defends a small territory and chases other males away.
 He tries to seduce the females to spawn.
 His colors darken when trying to attract females.

-When they mate, the female releases a lump of eggs at once.
-These stick to the genital opening of the female.
-They are then fertilized by the male.
-This clump of eggs lingers until the female can hide the eggs between fine-leaved plants such as Java moss or Cabomba.
+When they mate, the female releases a clump of eggs.
+These remain attached as a nugget on the genital opening of the female.
+Then they are directly fertilized by the male.
+The clump of eggs lingers for a while until the female can hide the eggs between fine-leaved plants such as Java moss or Cabomba.

 Raising the fry